transifex/transifex-live-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Live Translation Plugin uses Transifex Live, Transifex Live WordPress Plugin a new, innovative way to localize your WordPress website or blog.
+The Live Translation Plugin uses Transifex Live, Transifex Live WordPress Plugin is a new, innovative way to localize your WordPress website or blog.

 == Description ==